 Last summer, I spent a few days in the Italian city of Bologna.
 The Magna Charta Universitatum celebrated its 27th anniversary and a fellow AUC alumna and I were invited to speak at the annual conference in Bologna.
 Thankfully, after the conference ended, we still had most of the the weekend to go explore a bit more of the old city centre.
 We made a list and visited as many places as we could, like the Archiginnasio Palace Anatomical Theatre.
 It was mid-September, the sun was shining, and everyone was out enjoying the last few days of summer.

 The Piazza Maggiore is one of the major town squares in Bologna.
-It was buzzing with all kinds of tourists visiting the San Petronio Basilica or admiring the Fountain of Neptune with its…lactating sea nymphs (completed in 1567).
+It was buzzing with all kinds of tourists visiting the San Petronio Basilica.
+Others were there to admire the Fountain of Neptune with its…lactating sea nymphs (completed in 1567).
 The square was also teeming with street artists and musicians, like the hipsterlicious ‘The Streetles’ and a quirky group of entertainers accompanied by a talented harpist.
 The spirited musical performances really put the cherry on top of the Bologna summer vibes.

-Many of the city walls were also clad with street art.
-The mural about the Kobanî resistence refers to the siege of the Syrian city of Kobanî by ISIL.
-We spotted this street art in the student quarter of Bologna.
-On 1 November 2014, there was an international day of protest for the Kurds of Kobanî.
-Kurdisch protesters also marched the streets in Bologna.
-Lots of doors and buildings in the student quarter were filled with posters and grafitti.
-Very creative and visually expressive, but some of the buildings are also very old.
-Some of the students we spoke to said it was a little bit of a shame that such historic buildings had been covered with spray paint.
+Many of the city walls were also clad with street art, some of them quite light-hearted and others with strong political messages.
+Lots of doors and buildings in the student quarter were filled with posters and graffiti.
+I found most of them creative and visually expressive, but a lot of the buildings are also very old.
+Some of the students we spoke to said it was a bit of a shame that such historic buildings had been covered with spray paint.
+What do you think?

 Bologna is definitely one of my favourite cities I have visited so far.
-It’s not too big, not too small, it has an enormous amount of historic character, and there is a bright and lively community of students.
+It’s not too big and not too small.
+The city has an enormous amount of historic character, and there is a bright and lively community of students.
 I will definitely try to go back one day!